navigateai/Udacity-Flying-Car-Nanodegree/Projects/3-FCND-Controls/README.md

 PASS: ABS(Quad2.PosFollowErr) was less than 0.250000 for at least 3.000000 seconds
 ```

-There are a few optional scenarios on this project, but I was exhausted.
-Too many long hours were tuning parameters and finding bugs.
-There should be a lot of room for improvement.
+There are a few optional scenarios on this project.
 Here is the video of a multi-drone scenario:

 ![C++ Multidrone](./images/cpp-scenario-multi-drone.gif)

-No idea why some of them go nuts!!!!! (and then come back to the "formation".)

 **Post submit note** The tilt angle limit enforcing was missing on the `RollPitchControl`.
 Here is a video with no-crazy drones: